 Device configuration

 Administrator name: root

 Main device password: Show

 Set

-displayed in the clear because the device configuration ly in hashed form.
-You can use this dialogue to change the
+The password can not be displayed in the clear because the device configuration contains the password only in hashed form.
+You can use this dialogue to change the password.

 SNMP

 Configure the access rights for all protocol versions of SNMP here.

 SNMP settings